mmehr1988/miniature-telegram/README.md

   i.
 Pushing user submitted initials + score [time left] Into the highscoresArray[].

+  - If user tries to submit empty initials, a prompt will appear notifying user that empty initials is not allowed

   ii.
 Sort the values based on the score.

   iii.
 Using the turnery operator when appending to the li list.

+- High Score Nav Button
+  a.
+Wanted to note that the highscores nav button will only work so long as there are highscores available for user to view.
+If there are no highscores available, an alert will appear notifying user that no highscores are available.

 ### Key Learning Points

 [A] GoogleDev BreakPoints For Logic Check – I think the biggest learning was done when utilizing the breakpoints event watcher.
 There were many instances where I could not understand what the issue was and had to just go step by step over each function to check the values.
 A great example was for the sorting of the high scores and converting the li creations from appearing as objects on the screen to the values the user submitted.

 [B] Reload Function & localStorage.clear() – Each assignment I come across a simple way of doing something that might at first feel like it requires more work.
 For this assignment, the two I found were the reload page function for the “Go Back” button and the localStorage.clear() to clear the high scores list.

+[C] High Score Nav Button Functionality - Understanding how to create a check to see if localstorage has any data for the prompt message when highscores list is empty.

 # Image Of Final Assignment